Max-Bld/genomic-data-multiclass-prediction/README.md

 ## Results

-The precision score goes up to 0.7 with the optimized algorithm.
+The precision score goes up to 0.7 with the optimized Random Forest algorithm.

 Check my notebook for more details.